pigpenguin/dotfiles/README.md

 ## Scripts ##
 A collection of homemade scripts to do whatever

+  * **flip-monitor** reads the current state of the monitor, if it's inverted return to normal if it's normal invert it.
+Useful for showing people things on the monitor/converting to tablet mode
   * **get-x-color** reads the x database and spits out desired color
   * **poly-hlwm-tags** generates tag data for polybar, probably shouldn't be here as it's only ever called by polybar and not by an end user.